UCL/research-computing-with-cpp/04cpp3/sec04VariadicTemplates.md

 }
 ```

-Mathematical addition is associative, but remember that on a computer _floating point addition is not perfectly associative due to rounding errors_, and therefore your results may vary depending on your order of summation.
+Mathematical addition is associative, but remember that on a computer _floating point addition is not perfectly associative due to rounding errors_, and therefore your results may vary depending on your order of summation (i.e. left vs right fold).

 There is a [list of operators available for use in fold expressions](https://en.cppreference.com/w/cpp/language/fold.html), however we can also make our expressions can be more complex than a simple reductions; as an example in scientific computing it is common to combine independent uncertainties ($\sigma_i$) by adding them in quadrature:
 $$